DNA is the genetic material that carries information about how your body looks and functions.

 What nutritional insights will the report provide me? +

-Your GenoPalate report will provide insights into your recommended macronutrient (carbohydrates, protein and fat) intake level and micronutrient (vitamins and minerals) intake level.
-You also receive “Your Foods” which includes a list of over 60 foods that you would benefit from eating more of based on your genetic results.
+Your GenoPalate report will provide insights into your recommended macronutrient (carbohydrates, protein and fat) intake and micronutrient (vitamin and mineral) intake.
+You will also receive “Your Foods” which includes a list of over 85 foods that you may benefit from eating more of, based on your genetic results.